punica1/Todo-List-Web-App/README.md

 <img src='images/display.gif'>

 ## Check and change a todo list
-You can change any field of the existing todolist.
+You can change any field of the existing todolist by clicking on its title.
 <img src='images/change.gif'>